 ||Beginner off-piste Skier

-- Confident piste skier (black runs), but only just beginning to venture off-piste on slopes up to 28° (steep red runs) in favourable snow.
+- Confident and controlled piste skier (black runs), just beginning to venture on to off-piste slopes of up to ‘red’ run angle (approx. 20 - 25°) in favourable snow conditions.

 ||Intermediate off-piste Skier

 - Used to skiing off-piste with a pack in the majority of snow conditions and competent in the skills of of side-slipping, traversing and kick-turning.

 - Able to ski in control on steeper slopes with short sections up to 30°

 ||Experienced off-piste Skier

-- Able to link turns cconfidently and ontinuously in most snow and to control speed and follow a precise line in restricted terrain (e.g. crevasses or confined spaces).
+- Able to link turns confidently and continuously in most snow and to control speed and follow a precise line in restricted terrain (e.g. crevasses, amongst trees, near gullies or in confined spaces).

 - Able to link turns on longer slopes up to 35° in favourable snow.

 ||Advanced off-piste Skier

 - Skis the fall-line on most slopes and in most conditions.

-- Confident on steep slopes up to 40°.
+- Confident and controlled skiing on steep slopes up to 40°.

 Expert off-piste Skier